 Forming Edenthorn in the North East, UK, in 2013, all four members began their musical journeys at very young ages, initially finding inspiration in bands such as Foo Fighters, Nirvana, Pearl Jam and Guns N Roses.
 “When we first started writing, we just wanted to piece all elements of our influencers together in one.
 The heaviness of Nirvana, the lyrical genuineness of Pearl Jam, the melodic tones of Foo Fighters and the attitude of Guns N Roses,” says bassist Gardner.
 “When it came to picking a band name, unbeknown to us, Kyle had already came up with one years before we had even met!
 When he suggested EDENTHORN, we all knew instantly that it was a perfect representation of our music as the name has two sides to it, just like our music.
 EDEN being the melodic, harmonious, colourful and calm side and THORN being the dark, instense, powerful and bad-ass side.”

 In their energetic stage presence and dynamic appeal, Edenthorn have demonstrated a natural command of large crowds.
 “Our main aim is to make sure that our fans never get bored.
 We don’t like to stick to musical trends we just like to write good honest music from the heart.
 We strive to keep the listener entertained, and to take them on a journey with us through our music.”

-Edenthorn are currently writing new material and plan to release a succession of new music; with a new album in October 2020.
+Edenthorn are to release a succession of new music in the coming months, with a new album in 2021.